SimonDosda/SimonDosda.github.io/_drafts/2021-06-25-blog-github-pages-5-comment.markdown

 - Repository permissions / Pull Requests: `Access: read and write`
 - Subscribe to events: `Pull request`

-Once your app is create, got to *General → Private keys* and hit *Generate a private key*.
+Once your app is created, go to `General → Private keys` and hit `Generate a private key`.

-You can then install it.

-Go back to Heroku, now it is time to configure our app.
+Go back to Heroku.
+Now it is time to configure our app.

-In *Settings →Config Vars*, create the following variables:
+In _Settings -> Config Vars_, create the following variables:

-- GITHUB_APP_ID: the GitHub app id displayed at the beginning of the *General* section
+- GITHUB_APP_ID: the GitHub app id displayed at the beginning of the \_General\* section
 - GITHUB_PRIVATE_KEY: the private key we just generated
 - RSA_PRIVATE_KEY: a private key that will be used to encrypt content, you can use the same as GITHUB_PRIVATE_KEY

+Go back to the deploy tab and run a manual deployment again.

+Once the deployment is over, you should now see a welcome message when you visit your app.

+## Adding Staticman to our project

 Then create a `staticman.yml` file as follow.